 Home to one of Europe’s oldest cities

-Plovdiv has been inhabited for more than six millenniums, making it one of the oldest cities in the world.
+Plovdiv has been inhabited for more than six millenniums, making it the third oldest city in Europe and one of the oldest cities in the world.
 According to historical sources, there are only a handful of historical sites older than the ones you get in Plovdiv and only two cities in Europe that have been inhabited longer than Plovdiv; Athens and Argos, both in Greece.
 And speaking of historic cities…

 The oldest and largest golden treasure